 Remote patient monitoring (RPM) is the approach to health care delivery that allows for collecting real-time patient’s health data and transferring it to the medical care team.
 RPM software for medical devices enables healthcare providers to gather information outside the standard hospital settings with the help of wired or wireless peripheral measurement devices.
 Along with other telehealth solutions, RPM has already proved its great value and multiple benefits for both patients and healthcare entrepreneurs ranging from increased revenue for outpatient services to improved quality of healthcare.

-This article will help you discover what is remote patient monitoring, learn more about the impact of remote patient monitoring health systems on clinical outcomes, understand how RPM works, and get some tips on how to implement remote monitoring software successfully.
+This article will help you discover what is remote cardiac monitoring, learn more about the impact of remote patient monitoring health systems on clinical outcomes, inquire about how telehealth reduces healthcare costs, understand how RPM works, and get some tips on how to implement remote monitoring software successfully.

 Remote Medical Monitoring System: Market Growth & Trends

 Even though remote monitoring has been widespread across different healthcare niches in recent years, the COVID-19 pandemic has largely facilitated RPM market development.
 From March to April of 2020, the number of patient visits in the US have dropped in US by 69% and, consequently, the number of remote consultations has surged.

 When millions of people have been infected with the virus and hospitals around the whole world were inundated with record levels of patients, healthcare providers were forced to turn to novel tech solutions for help.
 While doing so, many medical practitioners realized the big potential of the RPM solutions.